warp-ds/warp-portal-poc/docs/get-started/developers/android/index.md

-# Getting started for Android developers
+# Get started for Android developers

 This page describes how to get started building an application with Warp components.